What should the humidity be in a house

 If you notice one or more of these signs, act fast.
 High levels of humidity can create a dangerous breeding ground for bacteria, fungi (fungus), mould and dust mites.
 These contaminants can infiltrate the air and cause a host of problems such as severe headaches, respiratory difficulties, or allergic reactions.
 In particular, mould releases spores that pose serious health risks if they are breathed in in large amounts.
-For more information, read our blog on identifying and preventing mould.

 Excess moisture, left untreated, can also begin to break down or rot building materials over time.
 This could put the very structure of your house at stake.
 The walls of your home will generally have air/vapour barriers, intended to prevent warm moist air penetrating the surface, but these are never perfect.
 When the moisture content in plaster, joists, or studs is constantly changing, it causes materials to swell or contract and can lead to cracks and expensive repairs.
 Therefore, it is important to address irregularities in humidity as quickly and efficiently as possible.